lmcmind85/BasicCAD/README.md

 ### Reflection

-This wasn't very hard and it was very similar the part prior.
-While creating the first extrude selecting *new* makes it a whole new part in the same document.
-I almost missed this and it would have caused furture problems for me
+This part was very similar the part prior and took little time.
+While creating the first extrude selecting *new* will make it as whole new part in the same Onshape document.
+I almost missed this and it would have caused furture problems for me.

 ---